gabrielvuksani/MyRoommate/replit.md

 - ✓ Updated settings page member avatars with consistent blue gradient and proper initials
 - ✓ Systematically eliminated all hardcoded firstName[0] and email[0] patterns across entire app
 - ✓ Achieved complete profile picture consistency using getProfileInitials function app-wide
+- ✓ Fixed critical getProfileInitials logic bug that was adding extra characters for users without last names
+- ✓ Corrected profile initials to show single letter for first name only, proper two letters for both names
+- ✓ Eliminated "GA" bug - now properly shows "G" for users with only first name
 - ✓ Updated messages page scrolling to auto-scroll to top for conversations with ≤5 messages
 - ✓ Maintained bottom-scroll behavior for longer conversations (>5 messages)
 - ✓ Created intelligent transition between top-scroll and bottom-scroll modes based on message count